-We're now ready to try this out.
+Now we're ready to try this.
 Let's launch our file transfer client and connect to our SFTP service using login credentials of one of our trading partner user accounts.
 Let's just use tp1 for this example.

 Once tp1 logs in, the folder named 'sftptoazure', which is the virtual path mapped to our Azure Blob network storage, should be visible right away from tp1's root path.